 The service experience in issuance of the PIAC (or the PVC being validated) will influence the individual's first assessment of the Paralympic Games.
-For this reason, it is vital that the experience is brief, efficient, welcoming, and pleasant.
+For this reason, it is vital that the experience is brief, efficient, and welcoming.

-The "look" and "feel" of the accreditation facilities should reflect the quality, professionalism, and image of the OCOG.
+The "look and feel" of the accreditation facilities should reflect the quality, professionalism, and image of the OCOG.